Feldera input and output adapters

 The following diagram is a (simplified) picture of the flow of data.

-Each dotted box idicates logically a separate executable (although the bottom dotted box may in turn be executed in parallel on a distributed scale-out system; this is a topic that we'll address in a future blog post).
+Each dotted box indicates logically a separate executable (although the bottom dotted box may in turn be executed in parallel on a distributed scale-out system; this is a topic that we'll address in a future blog post).

 The SQL Compiler